 That said, even if you can’t eliminate your entire electricity bill with a solar panel system, you can still drastically reduce electricity bill costs, which can add up to thousands of dollars in savings over the lifetime of your solar panel system.
 Electricity bill offset is only one factor that influences your potential solar savings: solar panel system costs, payback period, and utility electricity rates (present and future) are equally important factors to consider when deciding whether it’s worth it to go solar.

 If electricity is particularly expensive in your area and/or you have a high monthly bill, a solar panel system sized to cover only half of your electricity bill can still lead to substantial savings.
 Furthermore, when you purchase a solar panel system, you lock in your electricity rate for decades: even if this solar electricity is only covering a part of your overall consumption, it helps avoid costs that you would otherwise be paying your utility company and helps protect you from rising electricity rates in the future.

 Not ready for rooftop solar?
 Community solar could work for you

 Community solar is a great way to save money and go solar if you aren’t ready to invest in rooftop solar panels or are a renter.
 Community solar works by allowing you to join solar farms in your area and receive credits on your bill in return.
 There are no installations or upfront costs associated with community solar and all projects are approved by local utilities.
 Visit our site to find a local solar farm near you.

 Find out how much you can save with solar

 Every property and every solar panel system is different: the best way to see how much you can save with solar is to compare multiple options.
-Sign up on the EnergySage Solar Marketplace to compare multiple custom quotes from pre-screened, local installers.
+Sign up on the EnergySage Marketplace to compare multiple custom quotes from pre-screened, local installers.
 These quotes will include estimates of your electricity bill post-solar, along with 20-year savings estimates.